chris-m-cann/BasicMatch3/README.md

 # BasicMatch3
-A basic match 3 game amde in Unity
+A basic match 3 game made in Unity